 I really look up to successful people who are also humble and made it their habit to help others.
-Those people are more rare than the arrogant people who step on others.
+Those people are rarer than the arrogant people who step on others.

 "I really look up to successful people

 7.)
-What are your goals in the next 5 years?
+What are your goals for the next 5 years?

 8.)
 What is your motto in life?